Ritesh1991/pupil/README.md

-**On this fork, I've added a real-time object-detection plugin for Pupil that uses eye-tracking to identify which object the user is gazed upon.**
+**On this fork, I've added a real-time object-detection plugin for Pupil that integrates eye-tracking to identify which object the user is gazed upon.**

 # Pupil
 Open source eye tracking software platform that started as a thesis project at MIT.
 Pupil is a project in active, community driven development.
 Pupil mobile eye tracking hardware is accessible, hackable, and affordable.
 The software is open source and written in `Python` and `C++` when speed is an issue.